PraveenAnil/Azure-Arc-for-Servers/03-Onboard-Kubernetes-Cluster-to-Azure-Arc.md

    ```
    az connectedk8s connect --name AzureArcAKSCluster1 --resource-group Azure-Arc-XXXXXX -l eastus
    ```
-   > Note:The command might take around 20 mins to complete the execution
+   > Note: This command will take around 20 mins to complete the execution

    The output should be similar as shown: